-- Registered full time businesses engaged in volume manufacturing (including food, engineering, craft) based in North & West Cork. - Internationally traded service businesses (over 50% of trade must come from overseas customers and details of overseas customers must be provided) - Innovative businesses/ projects with national/export potential - It is important to note that projects servicing markets in greater Cork, Munster, National and export are given priority. - Projects servicing a local market in North & West Cork where other operators exist are not usually eligible for funding unless they are truly innovative. - If the LEO deems an application not suitable under our remit you may be referred on to another Agency such as Enterprise Ireland, Cork County Council, a Leader Group, Bord Iascaigh Mhara, Udaras, Pobal..etc.
+• Registered full time businesses engaged in volume manufacturing (including food, engineering, and craft) based in North & West Cork.

+- Internationally traded service businesses (over 50% of trade must come from overseas customers and details of overseas customers must be provided) - Innovative businesses/ projects with national/export potential - It is important to note that projects servicing markets in greater Cork, Munster, National and export are given priority. - Projects servicing a local market in North & West Cork where other operators exist are not usually eligible for funding unless they are truly innovative and are using the local market to test product/service. - If the LEO deems an application not suitable under our remit you may be referred on to another Agency such as Enterprise Ireland, Cork County Council, a Leader Group, Bord Iascaigh Mhara, Udaras, Pobal etc.